 Rule 5101:4-3-06 | Food assistance: victims of trafficking.

-(1) Sex trafficking: the recruitment, harboring, transportation, provision or obtaining of a person for the purpose of a commercial sex act, in which a commercial sex act induced by force, fraud or coercion, or in which the person is forced to perform such an act is under the age of eighteen years; or
+(1) Sex trafficking in which a commercial sex act induced by force, fraud or coercion, or in which the person is induced to perform such an act is under the age of eighteen years; or

-(2) Labor trafficking: the recruitment, harboring, transportation, provision, or obtaining of a person for labor or services, through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery.
+(2) Labor trafficking in which the recruitment, harboring, transportation, provision, or obtaining of a person for labor or services, through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery.

 (B) Who may be eligible for benefits as a result of being a victim of a severe form of trafficking?

-(1) Adult victims who have been certified by the United States office of refugee resettlement are eligible for benefits and services to the same extent as an alien who is admitted to the United States as a refugee under Section 207 of the Immigration and Nationality Act of 1952.
+(1) Adult victims who have been certified by the United States office of refugee resettlement (ORR), within the department of health and human services, are eligible for benefits and services to the same extent as an alien who is admitted to the United States as a refugee under Section 207 of the Immigration and Nationality Act of 1952.

-(2) Victims who are under age eighteen are also eligible for benefits to the same extent as refugees, but do not need to be certified by the office of refugee resettlement; however, they do need a letter of eligibility.
+(2) Victims who are under the age of eighteen are also eligible for benefits to the same extent as refugees, but do not need to be certified by the ORR; however, they do need a letter of eligibility.

-(3) Certain family members of victims of a severe form of trafficking may be eligible for benefits and services to the same extent as refugees under the Trafficking Victims Protection Reauthorization Act of 2003, Public Law No. 108-193.
-Victims of severe forms of trafficking as defined in paragraph (A) of this rule are issued "T" visas by the United States immigration and citizenship services.
-Certain eligible relatives of trafficking victims are entitled to visas designated as "T-2", "T-3", "T-4", or "T-5" (collectively referred to as "Derivative T Visas") and after the issuance of the visas are eligible for supplemental nutrition assistance program (SNAP) benefits to the same extent as direct victims of severe trafficking, provided that they meet the other eligibility criteria for the program.
+(3) A holder of a "T-2", "T-3", "T-4", "T-5", or "T-6" visa (collectively referred to as "Derivative T Visas") is considered a family member of a victim of a severe form of trafficking.
+These individuals are eligible for supplemental nutrition assistance program (SNAP) benefits to the same extent as direct victims of severe trafficking, provided that they meet the other eligibility criteria for the program.
 County agencies shall follow the procedures outlined in paragraphs (D) and (E) of this rule in determining eligibility for these individuals.
 The eligible relatives of trafficking victims includes:

 (a) In the case of an alien who is awarded a "T" visa and who is under twenty-one years of age on the date the "T" visa application was filed, derivative "T" visas are available to the alien's parents, spouse, children, unmarried siblings under eighteen years of age on the date on which the alien's visa application was filed.